Original Blog Post-April 21, 2016

-The kitchen trash can needs emptied so I can give that to one of the girls to take out and hand the mail to another to carry to the mailbox.
+- The kitchen trash can needs to be emptied so I can give that to one of the girls to take out and hand the mail to another to carry to the mailbox.

 It’s almost snack time so I will head back to the kitchen.
 I can hear the kids arguing about turtles.
 They are trying to decide if turtles are reptiles or dinosaurs.
 Now I hear my special needs son calling someone a ‘Butthead’ so he will be going to his room for a little quiet time of his own.

 I’m sure this will result in a tantrum with lots of yelling and screaming but it will be followed by a few minutes of quiet and then he will come out and apologize.
-Then he’ll give me a hug and say he wants to have a ‘Good Day’ and we will start over.
-(This reminds me that he still needs a haircut.)
-But before that I need to rescue the alligator from a ‘net’… Have I mentioned how much the kids like Animal Planet and Steve Irwin?
+Then he’ll give me a hug and say he wants to have a ‘Good Day

 I’ll check back in a bit.

 Snack was bananas and some chocolate graham crackers.
-There was denial of the name calling, followed by a tantrum.
-After a few minutes in his room he did ask if he could come out.
+There was a denial of the name-calling, followed by a tantrum.
+After a few minutes in his room, he did ask if he could come out.
 (This was much sooner than anticipated because I think he really wanted his snack.)
 He apologized and all was well for a few minutes.

 Sigh, then the girls were arguing over a word search book.
 Little sister said she had it first and Big sister said it was her book.
 Little sister brought the argument to me as she was sure she was in the right.
 I looked at the book and it was Big sister’s book so I explained to Little sister that she can’t take someone else’s things and claim them.
 Then that put Little sister is in a grumpy mood… no fun!